How Does An Inverter Work

 Note that the converter circuit of an inverter transforms the alternating current (AC) from the power source into direct current (DC).

-In addition, the inverter circuit converts the transformed direct current (DC) back into alternating current (AC) – They work as a single entity.
+In addition, the inverter circuit converts the transformed direct current (DC) back into alternating current (AC).
+They work as a single entity.

-The converter circuit starts by continuously converting alternating electricity to direct current – This is known as rectification.
+The converter circuit starts by continuously converting alternating electricity to direct current.
+This is known as rectification.
 The direction and size of the wave vary often with alternating current since it is a sine wave.

 As a consequence, electricity in the forward direction is converted into direct current using a diode, a semiconductor device, but not in the opposite direction.

 A positive peak is produced by the diode because only the forward direction of direct current can flow power through it.
-However, the other half of the cycle will be wasted if it fails to pass the peak in the opposite direction.

 The bridge-like form of the diode’s construction enables it to pass the negative peak in a forward direction.